PureTree provides this page to answer some of the most commonly asked questions posed by our prospective customers.

 Q: How many years’ experience do you have?

-A: We have over 20 years of experience in all facets of remodeling including kitchen & Bath remodeling, Windows & Door Installations, Painting, Cabinet building, Whole House Renovations and new construction projects.
-To learn more visit our about us page.
+A: We have over 60 years of experience in all aspects of remodeling in combination with our business and our highly trained & knowledgeable employees.
+This includes Kitchen & Bath remodeling, Windows & Door Installations, Painting, Cabinet building, Whole House Renovations and New Construction projects.
+To learn more about what projects PureTree can service, visit our about us page!

 Q: Do you offer free consultations?

-A: Yes we provide a free consultation with a ballpark cost of what you should expect to pay for the type of project you would like to have completed.
-If you feel that the ballpark is within your budget range then a itemized fixed price bid will be created detailed to your project needs and requests.
+A: Yes!
+PureTree provides a free consultation with a ballpark cost of what you should expect to pay for your project.
+If you feel that the ballpark is within your budget range, then an itemized fixed price bid will be created detailed to your project needs and requests.
 The costs will be broken out by labor and materials per task.
-The fee for this service starts at $130.00.
+The fee for this service starts at $150.00.
 This fee covers the time of our estimator and team to research and detail out the steps and detailed costs of your project.

 Q: How do I start the process with PureTree?

-A: Once you have identified the type and amount of remodeling work you wish to have done (many times home owners have several items on their remodeling wish list, prioritize each project as you see fit, based on your household needs and available financing), give us a call to schedule a design/quote consultation.
+A: Once you have identified the type and amount of remodeling work you wish to have done, give us a call to schedule a design/quote consultation.
+If unsure where to start, prioritize each project based on household need and available financing.

 Q: I have some general remodeling ideas; can PureTree help me establish which ideas will work best for my situation?

-A: Payment options vary from job to job, however generally at least the price of materials and a deposit to secure the block of time to complete your project.
+A: Payment options vary from job to job.
+PureTree requires a deposit to be made in order to secure a spot on our wait list.
+This list can be booked out for months or weeks in advance.
 Milestone payments will be established based on the size of the project.
 A final payment will then be due at the completion of the work.
-In Texas home remodeling contractors will often work with customers on multiple payment plans for large scope jobs.
-Ultimately, any unresolved payment arrangements are finalized and agreed upon between the customer and contractor during the time that the customer awards the bid to us.
+In Texas, home remodeling contractors will often work with customers on multiple payment plans for large scope jobs.
+Ultimately, any unresolved payment arrangements are finalized and agreed upon between the customer and contractor before starting the job.

 Q: What about work schedules and rules for household access by workers during the job?

 A: This will vary with the type and scope of the work being done.
-We typically work Monday – Fridays 7:30-5:30 Saturday and Sunday are off.
-Our team is available for any emergency situations should something arise over the weekend.
-We strive to maintain a family friendly work place.
-We will work with you to establish a plan that is amenable to you and minimizes disruptions of your ongoing household activities as much possible.
+We typically work Monday – Fridays 7:30-5:30.
+Saturday and Sunday are off.
+Our team is available over the weekends only in an emergency situation.
+We strive to maintain a family friendly workplace.
+We will work with you to establish a plan that minimizes disruptions of your ongoing household activities as much as possible.

 Q: Do you provide clean-up and debris removal upon completion of a remodeling job?

 A: Yes.
-We make special efforts to minimize our foot print both during and after completing our remodeling work, so you can better enjoy the remodeling process and its rewards.
+We make special efforts to minimize our footprint both during and after completing our remodeling work.
+This ensures you can enjoy the remodeling process and its rewards.

-A: You will have a project manager who is there from the start of the project to the completion to answer any questions or concerns as the project progresses.
+A: You will have a project manager who is there from start to completion of the project.
 Their job is to inform you and answer any questions you may have during the project.
-We encourage open communication.
+We encourage open communication between everyone involved.

 Q: Will I be able to request or change things during the project?

-A: Yes, if the modifications fit within the scope of the project, a change order is created and when the customer and PureTree, agree on the change request then the project can easily move in that direction.
+A: Yes, if the modifications fit within the scope of the project.
+A change order will then be created.
+The Customer and PureTree must agree on the change request before the project can easily move in that direction.

 At PureTree, we believe in making things easy for you.
-With this goal in mind, we have taken the time to answer a few FAQs about the insurance claim process and how it helps you take care of your damaged roof situation.
+With this goal in mind, we have taken the time to explain the insurance claim process and how it helps you take care of your damaged roof situation.
 If you have any unanswered questions, call us and we’ll be glad to help you.

 Many signs, such as the presence of rusted metal or displaced shingles along the valley, can point to roof weakness, but that doesn’t mean that you would need a full replacement.
 If you’re looking at loose shingles or rusty, loose flashing, you may find that you need a repair job.
 If you suspect a complete roof system failure or feel that the installation is not proper, we can offer a replacement.

-We also offer gutter services to help protect your roof from rainwater damage.
+We are also partnered with BenTex Seamless Gutters to further service your needs.
+They are a reputable company with over30 years of experience in installing & cleaning gutters.
+Call 361-857-2200 and tell them PureTree sent you.
+Gutters help protect your roof from rainwater damage.
 Check your gutters for sagging or signs of leaks between sections.
-If your downspouts aren’t directing water away from your home’s foundation, call us for a new gutter system installation.
+If your downspouts aren’t directing water away from your home’s foundation, call BenTex for a new gutter system installation.
+Again, tell them PureTree sent you.

 Q: What does hail damage do to roofs?